-Non Custodial Parent Rights and Options
+Non Custodial Parent Rights in California

 In this article, we look at the issue of non custodial parent rights to seek a modification of custody when the custodial parent interferes with visitation.
 That interference can take place in many forms, some of which are more serious than others.